Back to Blog

 Key Vulnerabilities Exploited (Selected)

-DarkWebSonar victim spikes around February and late 2025 align with public reporting around these mass exploitation events.
+DarkWebSonar victim spikes around February and late 2025, and the January–February 2026 wave, align with public reporting around these mass exploitation events.

 Typical Attack Progression Timeline